E-Learning Programmes on HSeLand

-The HSE National Office for Human Rights and Equality Policy has launched an e-learning programme Supporting Decision-Making in Health and Social Care which is available on HSELand.
+The HSE National Office for Human Rights and Equality Policy has two e-learning programmes available on HSeLanD: Assisted Decision-Making (Capacity) Act 2015: Guidance for Healthcare Workers and Supporting Decision-Making in Health and Social Care.

 This suite of e-learning modules focuses on the principles of supported decision-making and model key communication skills, strategies and tools.
-They are for all staff in health and social care who work with adults.
-This programme is part of HSE preparation for commencement of Assisted Decision-Making (Capacity) Act 2015.
+They are for all health and social care staff who work with adults.
+This programme is part of HSE preparation for the commencement of Assisted Decision-Making (Capacity) Act 2015.

 The modules include:

-- Module 1- Supporting a person to make decisions - The aim of this module is to help staff to support people who use services to make decisions related to their health and social care, including day to day decisions and more complex decisions.
+- Module 1- Supporting a person to make decisions - This module aims to help staff support people who use services to make decisions related to their health and social care, including day-to-day decisions and more complex decisions.

-- Module 2 – Supporting a person to plan for the future - The aim of this module is to help staff to support people who use services plan for the future.
-This might include the development of an Advance Care Plan, which would inform their future care and treatment if they subsequently lack decision making capacity or are unable to make their wishes and preferences known.
+- Module 2 – Supporting a person to plan for the future - This module aims to help staff support people who use services to plan for the future.
+This might include the development of an Advance Care Plan, which would inform their future care and treatment if they subsequently lack decision-making capacity or are unable to make their wishes and preferences known.

-- Module 3 – Introduction to Functional Assessment of Capacity - The aim of this module is to help staff to recognise when an assessment of decision-making capacity is required and to understand the functional approach.
+- Module 3 – Introduction to Functional Assessment of Capacity - This module aims to help staff to recognise when an assessment of decision-making capacity is required and to understand the functional approach.